JK-A2023/Sparta_DevOps/week_3/day_3/nginx.md

 # NGINX Setup Through EC2

+## What is it?

+Nginx is an open source software for web serving, reverse proxying, and more!

 ### Prerequisites

 Ensure you are connected to the correct region.
 In this instance, we will be using `eu-west-2`, "Ireland", marked in red: